wolberlab/OpenMMDL/docs/openmmdl_analysis.rst

 If you need help with the command line input, you can always just use:

 .. code-block:: text
-    openmmdl_analysis
+    openmmdl_analysis -h all

 Results
 ------------------------------
-The results of the analysis with OpenMMDL-Analysis are stored in the current working directory.
+The results of the analysis with **OpenMMDL Analysis** are stored in the current working directory.

 You will optain the following files and folders: